-- Connect the power with the micro USB cable to the Harmony Hub and connect the IR mini blaster (if needed).
-Then download and open the Harmony app on IOS or Android system.
-You can also download the MYHarmony desktop app to use on your personal computer.
+- Connect the power to your Harmony Hub, then connect an IR mini blaster, if needed.
+Download and open the Harmony app on your IOS or Android system.
+You can also download MYHarmony for use from a personal computer.

-- Sign up for your Harmony account; if you don’t have one, then first create one.
+- If you have a Harmony account, sign in.
+If you don’t have one, create one.

 There is a lot of things that can be done with the Harmony Hub.
 Now, we will know about the details of individual steps for setting up the Hub and its different capabilities.